Castlederg St Eugene's GAC: History

 The club was formed in 1975 under the name Naomh Eoghan Caisleán na Deirge C.L.G.
 For the most part of the club's existence, they have played their adult football at Junior level.
 However they were promoted to Intermediate football in 1980 and remained at that level until 1983.
 They were again successful at gaining promotion in 1989 and stayed in the Intermediate grade until 1993.
 In 2001, they won their first adult title when their Reserve team won the Junior Reserve Championship, beating Newtownstewart at Drumquin.

-The senior team competed in Division 3 of the Tyrone All-County Football League and in the Tyrone Junior Football Championship up until they gained promotion in 2016 by finishing top of the League, a single point above Tattyreagh, after a victory over Glenelly (1-14 to 1–8) on the final day of the season.
+The senior team competed in Division 3 of the Tyrone All-County Football League and in the Tyrone Junior Football Championship up until 2016.
+That year, under the management of Dermot Corry, the club lifted their first ever title at adult level when they lifted the Division 3 All County League.
+They gained promotion to Division 2 by finishing top of the League, a single point above Tattyreagh, after a victory over Glenelly (1-14 to 1–8) on the final day of the season.
 The club found life in Division 2 difficult, finishing second from bottom with only 8 League points after only 3 league wins and 2 draws.

-In 2018 the club returned to junior football, which is where they have continued to play their football since.
+In 2018, the club returned to junior football.